Everything You Every Wanted to Know About the FEI CCI1*-Intro

 The arena steward will then invite you to proceed to the competition arena at the proper time.
 Don’t forget to remove boots and bandages and remember that a whip, if carried, cannot be carried in the area around the competition arena… you’ll have to drop it before leaving the holding area.

-The dressage test will be confirmed soon and it will run in a 60m x 40m arena with two judges.
-All trot work may be executed (sitting or rising) unless the term rising
+The dressage test will be confirmed soon and it will run in a 60m x 20m arena with two judges.
+All trot work may be executed (sitting or rising) unless the term rising is specified in the test.

 Once your test is completed the FEI Steward will ask to check your horse’s tack.

 The show jumping and cross-country phases runs in the same way as for national classes.
 Strict numerical order will again be observed for both phases.
-The show jumping will be in the Equi-Trek Main Arena on Saturday.
-Cross country will be held on Sunday.
+The show jumping is likely to be in the Main Arena on Saturday, with cross country on Sunday.

 Before your round in each phase, the FEI Steward will be checking your horse’s tack as you warm up and their condition.
 In the show jumping warm up area any boot adjustment/alteration or putting on/changing boots must be done in front of the FEI Steward.
 Boots may be checked by the FEI Steward after your round.
 Please check carefully what boots are permitted under FEI Rules.

 Successful riders are requested to attend the prize giving in person and properly attired as a mark of appreciation and respect to the event sponsors.
-This usually happens about an hour after the last CCI1*-Intro horse has completed their XC round, in the Main Arena.
+This usually happens about an hour after the last CCI1*-Intro horse has completed their cross country round, in the Main Arena.

 The Fédération Equestre Internationale (FEI) require all horses and riders to have an annual registration before they can compete at any international level.
 Registrations are valid from January to December and cost £48 per horse and £60 per adult rider.
 You will be given an FEI number which needs to be entered on your entry forms.
 Application forms can be downloaded on this page and need to be sent in to the BE office on firstname.lastname@example.org.
 For FEI renewals please contact 02476 698856.